ksarkies/XBee-Acquisition/XBee-firmware-T4313/README.md

 -------------------------------------

 This is the firmware for the remote unit.
 Written in C under avr-gcc.
-The node hardware is based on the ATTiny4313 as given in gEDA-XBee/xbee-node-attiny4313.sch
+The node hardware is based on the ATTiny4313 and is defined in gEDA-XBee/xbee-node-attiny4313.sch

 Tasks are: